 If you recall, Hurricane Katrina swept across the Gulf Coast leaving historic levels of death and destruction in its wake.
 The storm caused an incredible $135 billion in damages, leaving thousands homeless, jobless and without much hope.

 After this tragedy and while facing their darkest hours, many survivors found themselves experiencing harm a second time.
 This time from their insurance companies.

-What happened is that insurance companies started offering pennies on the dollar, refused to honor many agreements, and claimed that the destruction had nothing to do with wind damage, which is covered under most policies, but was caused by floodwater, which is not.
+What happened is that insurance companies started offering pennies on the dollar for real and personal property damage losses.
+Insurance companies denied coverage for business income loss and often times simply refused to honor insurance policy agreements.
+Some insurance companies claimed that the destruction had nothing to do with wind damage, which was covered under most policies back then, but was caused by floodwater, which as not covered.

 Become more informed and also make sure to download, “Tricks of the Trade: How Insurance Companies Deny, Delay, Confuse and Refuse”